 Table 3-1 Enrollment and Identity Proofing Threats

-|Activity||Threat/||Example||Applicability to DPC|
+|Activity||Threat/ Attack||Example||Applicability to DPC|

-|Falsified identity proofing evidence||An applicant attempts to use a forged PIV Card to obtain a DPC.||PKI-AUTH check by DCMS rejects forged PIV card (e.g. determines certificates are not issued from trusted CA or user does not possess private key corresponding to the certificate).|
+|Enrollment||Falsified identity proofing evidence||An applicant attempts to use a forged PIV Card to obtain a DPC.||PKI-AUTH check by DCMS rejects forged PIV Card (e.g., determines that the certificates were not issued by a trusted CA or user cannot prove control of the private key corresponding to the certificate).|

-|Fraudulent use of another’s identity||An applicant attempts to use a PIV card associated with a different individual to obtain a DPC.||Two-factor authentication performed as part of the PKI-AUTH prevents the malicious actor from activating the PIV Card.|
+|Fraudulent use of another’s identity||An applicant attempts to use a PIV Card associated with a different individual to obtain a DPC.||Multifactor authentication performed as part of the PKI-AUTH prevents the malicious actor from activating the PIV Card.|

-|Repudiation of enrollment||A subscriber denies enrollment, claiming that they did not enroll with the Credential Service Provider (CSP).||Denial of DPC enrollment, while possible, would be difficult due to PKI-AUTH authentication and validation requirements during enrollment.|
+|Repudiation of enrollment||A subscriber denies enrollment, claiming that they did not enroll with the credential service provider (CSP).||Denial of DPC enrollment, while possible, would be difficult due to PKI-AUTH authentication and validation requirements during enrollment.|

 |Use of revoked credential||A subscriber attempts to use a PIV Card authentication certificate that is revoked to obtain a DPC.||The PKI-AUTH check determines the credential is revoked.
-To mitigate against the possibility of the PIV Card being very recently revoked and not being detected as such during enrollment, the 7-day revocation check will cause the DPC to be revoked.|
+To mitigate against the possibility of the PIV Card being very recently revoked and not being detected as such during enrollment, the seven-day revocation check will cause the DPC to be revoked.|

 |Issuance||Disclosure||A key created by the CSP for a subscriber is copied by an attacker as it is transported from the CSP to the subscriber during authenticator issuance.||Not applicable if key is generated within the subscriber’s mobile device.
-If the key is generated by the CSP and transported to the subscriber, then mutually authenticated secure transport as required by SP800-157 will protect the key.|
+If the key is generated by the CSP and transported to the subscriber, then mutually authenticated secure transport as required by NIST SP 800-157 will protect the key.|

-|Tampering||A new password created by the subscriber to protect the private key is modified by an attacker to a value of the attackers choosing.||A DPC subscriber’s mobile device could contain malware that intercepts the PIN/password.
+|Tampering||A new password created by the subscriber to protect the private key is modified by an attacker to a value of the attacker’s choosing.||A DPC subscriber’s mobile device could contain malware that intercepts the PIN/password for a software container-based DPC.
 Use mobile security best practices to prevent and/or detect malware on the endpoint.|

-|Unauthorized issuance||A person falsely claiming to be the subscriber is issued credentials for that subscriber.||An attacker could steal a one-time use code through a man-in-the-middle attack or other means.
+|Unauthorized issuance||A person falsely claiming to be the subscriber is issued credentials for that subscriber.||An attacker could steal a one-time password (OTP) through a man-in-the-middle attack or other means.
 Use an EMM to authenticate the device requesting the DPC.
-Further, ensure an appropriate channel is used to distribute the onetime use code, and ensure the onetime use code is resistant to attempts by an attacker to brute force attack (or use other means) to discover the value of the onetime code.|
+Further, ensure an appropriate channel is used to distribute the OTP, and ensure the OTP is resistant to attempts by an attacker to brute force attack (or use other means) to discover the value of the OTP.|

 |Social engineering||A malicious person manipulates an individual at the CSP responsible for issuance to obtain a credential bound to another valid subscriber.||An attacker could manipulate an administrator of the DCMS to make a PIV subscriber eligible for a DPC.
 Use an EMM to authenticate the device and verify it is operated by the person requesting the DPC.|

-Table 3-2 Authenticator Threats
+Table 3-2 Authenticator Threats to DPC

 |Authenticator Threats/Attacks||Examples||Applicability to DPC|

 |Theft||A hardware cryptographic device is stolen.||An external USB or microSD can be readily stolen.
-Two-factor authentication prevents unauthorized use of the private key.|
+Multifactor authentication prevents unauthorized use of the private key.|

-|A cell phone is stolen.||A mobile device that stores the DPC in software or embedded cryptographic token can be readily stolen.
+|A cell phone is stolen.||A mobile device that stores the DPC in software or an embedded cryptographic token can be readily stolen.
 Use mobile locking mechanisms, remote wipe, and other mobile device security best practices to mitigate risk of a stolen device.
-Further, two-factor authentication prevents unauthorized use of the private key.|
+Further, multifactor authentication prevents unauthorized use of the private key.|

-|Duplication||Software PKI authenticator (private key) copied.||A DPC stored in a software based container on a mobile device could be copied from the device.
-Use device sandboxing mechanisms, cryptographic techniques and malware detection mechanisms as a mitigation.|
+|Duplication||A software PKI authenticator (private key) is copied.||A DPC stored in a software-based container on a mobile device could be copied from the device.
+Use device sandboxing mechanisms, cryptographic techniques, and malware detection mechanisms as mitigation.|

-|Eavesdropping||Memorized secrets are obtained by watching keyboard entry.||An attacker could observe a PIN/password that protects the cryptographic token through shoulder surfing.
-Educate users to be mindful of surroundings when entering PIN/password.
-Note: This attack compromises only one factor of the two-factor authentication mechanisms provided by DPC.|
+|Eavesdropping||Memorized secrets are obtained by watching keyboard entry.||Through shoulder surfing, an attacker could observe a PIN/password that protects the cryptographic token.
+Educate users to be mindful of surroundings when entering PINs/passwords.
+Use authentication endpoints that employ trusted input and trusted display capabilities.
+Note: This attack compromises only one factor of the multifactor authentication mechanisms provided by DPC.|

-|Memorized secrets or authenticator outputs are intercepted by keystroke logging software.||An attacker could use malware to intercept a PIN/password that protects the cryptographic token.
+|Memorized secrets or authenticator outputs are intercepted by keystroke-logging software.||An attacker could use malware to intercept a PIN/password that protects the cryptographic token.
 Use mobile security best practices to prevent and/or detect malware on the endpoint.
 Also, native cryptographic token storage on some devices can leverage trusted paths for PIN/password entry.|

-|Offline cracking||A software PKI authenticator is subjected to dictionary attack to identify the correct password or PIN to use to decrypt the private key.||A DPC stored in a software-based container on a mobile device could be copied from the device and subject to offline cracking.
-Use PIN/password throttling, device encryption, and malware detection mechanisms as a mitigation.|
+|Offline cracking||A software PKI authenticator is subjected to a dictionary attack to identify the correct password or PIN to use to decrypt the private key.||A DPC stored in a software-based container on a mobile device could be copied from the device and would be subject to offline cracking.
+Use PIN/password throttling, device encryption, and malware detection mechanisms as mitigation.|

 |Side channel attack||A key is extracted by differential power analysis on a hardware cryptographic authenticator.||A mobile device is susceptible to side channel attacks only if the PIN/password has been successfully entered.
-Use key and/or PIN usage timeout/limits and adopt other countermeasures described in 800-63-3b and PHY-5 .|
+Use key and/or PIN usage timeout/limits and adopt other countermeasures described in NIST SP 800-63-3B and PHY-5 .|

 |A cryptographic authenticator secret is extracted by analysis of the response time of the authenticator over many attempts.||A mobile device is susceptible to side channel attacks only if the PIN/password has been successfully entered.
-Use key and/or PIN usage timeout/limits and adopt other countermeasures described in 800-63-3b and PHY-5 .|
+Use key and/or PIN usage timeout/limits and adopt other countermeasures described in NIST SP 800-63-3B and PHY-5 .|

-|Endpoint compromise||A cryptographic authenticator connected to the endpoint is used to authenticate remote attackers (i.e., Malicious code on the endpoint proxies remote access to a connected authenticator without the subscriber’s consent).||A DPC that leverages an external token, such as a USB token, may be vulnerable to this threat.
-Two-factor authentication prevents unauthorized use of the DPC private key.|
+|Endpoint compromise||A cryptographic authenticator connected to the endpoint is used to authenticate remote attackers (i.e., malicious code on the endpoint is used as a proxy for remote access to a connected authenticator without the subscriber’s consent).||A DPC that leverages an external token, such as a USB token, may be vulnerable to this threat.
+Multifactor authentication prevents unauthorized use of the DPC private key.|

 |Authentication is performed on behalf of an attacker rather than the subscriber.||An attacker could use malware to intercept a PIN/password that protects the cryptographic token.
 Use sandboxing and mobile security best practices to prevent and detect malware on the endpoint.
 Also, native cryptographic token storage on some devices can leverage trusted paths for PIN/password entry.|

-|Malicious code proxies authentication or exports authenticator keys from the endpoint.||A DPC stored in a software-based container on a mobile device could be copied from the device and subject to offline cracking.
-Use sandboxing, device encryption, and malware detection mechanisms as a mitigation.|
+|Malicious code is used as a proxy for authentication or exports authenticator keys from the endpoint.||A DPC stored in a software-based container on a mobile device could be copied from the device and would be subject to offline cracking.
+Use sandboxing, device encryption, and malware detection mechanisms as mitigation.|

 184.108.40.206.
 Other Threats¶